sj134629/120-work/HW-13/readme.md

 ## MY PLAN

--create characters(using photoshop = should take 2 days max.
+-create characters(using illustrator = should take 2 days max.

 -figure out the movement of the characters = 5 days max